Paranasal Sinus Tumors

 Metastasis, or spreading of the cancer, to other parts of your body

-Patients who are treated for paranasal sinus tumors should continue to meet regularly with their doctor.
-If the cancer returns, it is most likely to happen in the first 2 years after treatment.
+People who are treated for paranasal sinus tumors should continue to meet regularly with their doctor.
+If the cancer returns, it is most likely to happen in the first few years after treatment.